-Are you one one of those individuals who finds languages (even your own native tongue) very difficult to learn?
-Consequently, are you anxiously approaching your first visit to Spain, in fear that your meager Spanish might not be enough?
+Are you one of those individuals who find languages (even your own native tongue) very difficult to learn?
+Consequently, are you anxiously approaching your first visit to Spain, in fear that your meagre Spanish might not be enough?

 If so, then you have come to the right place, because we are about to share with you all the ins and outs of getting by in Spain – with minimal Spanish!

 English-speaking travelers of Europe are often a little surprised at how few Spaniards speak English, and are heard comparing it to other countries they have visited in Europe.
 Still, in our opinion, it is very possible to travel in Spain using only English.

 How Many People Speak English In Spain

 Thanks to English becoming a mandatory school subject, many younger Spaniards speak some English, while the older generations generally do not.

 While many foreigners who live in Spain do speak English, most locals don’t.
 This is because their mother tongue is Spanish, so to answer the question ‘what do people in Spain speak?’, it’s Spanish.
 Particularly in those incredibly charming small towns that are so incredible to visit!

 In fact, a recent study showed that almost 60% of Spain speaks no English at all, and of the remaining 35%, most don’t speak it very well.
 What’s even more surprising to many visitors in Spain is how much of the country’s tourism industry doesn’t speak English either.

 Where Is The Most English Spoken In Spain?

 We found most English-speaking Spaniards in the main tourists’ areas of Spain, around Barcelona, and along the Costa del Sol.
 Almost all of our hotel receptionists spoke some English, however, we often had problems in museums, with taxis, at restaurants, etc.